A look at the Kremlin's negotiating strategy

 ARTYEM ORLOV: (Speaking Russian).

-MAYNES: Artyem Orlov (ph), a university student, says he doesn't know if the U.S. and Russia will get along but argues it's not just up to Trump.
+MAYNES: Artyem Orlov, a university student, says he doesn't know if the U.S. and Russia will get along but argues it's not just up to Trump.
 "The American public," he tells me, "also has to want peace with Russia."

 ORLOV: (Speaking Russian).